-Partners: College of Medicine and Allied Health Sciences & Institute for Development in Sierra Leone.
-Queen Margaret University & Liverpool School of Tropical Medicine, UK
+Partners: College of Medicine and Allied Health Sciences and Institute for Development in Sierra Leone.
+Queen Margaret University and Liverpool School of Tropical Medicine in UK

 The 2020-21 COVID-19 pandemic, like the 2014-16 Ebola Virus Disease (EVD) outbreak before it, highlighted the weakness of the health system in Sierra Leone.
 However, it also opened up the possibility of reflection on areas for strengthening and improving health system resilience in the longer term.
 Trust has emerged as a key element that needs to be rebuilt, through better and more active engagement of communities and local community leadership structures.
 Dialogue at the local level and then the incorporation of communities’ views into COVID-19 responses and public health interventions is essential to promote accountability and trust in a context often characterised by mistrust in the health (and wider) system.